Climbing Training

 Utilize Breaks Effectively

 During your summit ascent, we will have “maintenance stops” rather than rest stops.
 It’s important to use this time effectively to prepare for the next stage.
 Plan ahead for what you need to do: adjust your clothing, take a loo visit break, eat, drink, and most importantly, put on warm clothing before stopping to prevent heat loss.
+Dotcam Safaris mountain guides are experts at pacing your summit trek and knowing when to take breaks and for how long.

 Maintain a Steady Pace